Rocksrock18/ChessEngine/README.md

 Imagine a chess player looked 5 moves ahead and saw they could take one of their opponent's pawns with the queen on the final move.
 They think this is a great variation for them, since they've won a pawn.

 But by stopping at 5 moves, they missed that the pawn was defended, so their opponent could simply **recapture the queen** with another pawn.
-What was thought to be winning material actually turned out to be a catastrophic blunder.
+What was thought to be winning material actually turned out to be **a catastrophic blunder.**

-This is a common problem know as the **horizon effect**.
+This is a common problem known as the **horizon effect**.
 One move can drastically change who has the advantage in a game of chess.
 Instead of stopping at a certain depth, it's much better to stop when the position is *quiet*, or when the evaulation is unlikely to change drastically after another move.

 A chess position is considered **quiet** when:
 1. There are no moves that capture a piece.